 ***** Stone age maul, Orkney

-Found: Unique Stone Age Maul, Orkney
+Found: Unique Stone Age Maul or Pestle, Orkney

-The maul seen from the side, above
+The pestle/maul seen from the side (above)

 And from the top down, below